kypamourya13/Netflix-Clone-CI-CD-pipeline-with-Monitoring-Alerting/README.md

 ```

-- Click on Build now, you will see the stage view like this
+- Click on Build now, and we should be able to see the pipeline which is started.
 - To see the report, you can go to Sonarqube Server and go to Projects.
 - You can see the report has been generated and the status shows as passed.
 You can see that there are 3.2k lines it scanned.
 To see a detailed report, you can go to issues.

-# Step 9 :
-- Install OWASP Dependency Check Plugins
+# Step 9 :: Install OWASP Dependency Check Plugins
-- GotoDashboard → Manage Jenkins → Plugins → OWASP Dependency-Check.
+- Goto Dashboard --> Manage Jenkins --> Plugins --> OWASP Dependency-Check.
 Click on it and install it without restart.
 - First, we configured the Plugin and next, we had to configure the Tool
-- Goto Dashboard → Manage Jenkins → Tools →
+- Goto Dashboard --> Manage Jenkins --> Tools
+  - Add the Name for **Add Dependency-Check**
+  - Check the box for **Install automatically**
+  - Provide the Version
-- Click on Apply and Save here.
+- Click on Apply and Save.
-- Now go configure → Pipeline and add this stage to your pipeline and build.
+- Now go configure --> Pipeline and add this stage to your pipeline and build.

 ```bash
 stage('OWASP FS SCAN') {